Healthy Urban Childhoods 8 – 9 October 2019

 The Sustainable Developments Goals, particularly goal 11 on Sustainable Cities and Communities and SDG target 3.4 on the Prevention and Treatment of Non-Communicable Diseases and the Promotion of Mental Health and Wellbeing, along with the New Urban Agenda, are the blueprint to achieve a sustainable and healthy urban future for all.
 But while there is a wealth of knowledge and evidence, implementation mechanisms for these frameworks are still under development.

 At Uppsala Health Summit 2019, we will focus specifically on children and urban planning, with the perspective that a city that is planned for children is healthy for all ages.

 The dialogue will focus on:

-- Environments for play, recovery, contact with nature, independent mobility and physical exercise - how do we make it happen?
+- Spaces for play, recovery, contact with nature, independent mobility and physical exercise - how do we make it happen?

-- Children's meaningful participation in the planning processes and incentives for child-friendly urban planning.
+- Children's meaningful participation in the planning processes and indicators for children's built environments

-- Using and building evidence about children's urban realities and how they influence health.
+- Building and using evidence about inequalities in children's health.

 Uppsala Health Summit goal is to bring different perspectives together, to address already identified challenges and dilemmas to improve utilization of medical advancements for better health globally.

 One month prior to the Summit, all delegates will receive the Pre-Conference Report.
 This document summarises the state-of-the-art research on the topics that the workshops will elaborate on.

 About 200 delegates will attend the Summit at Uppsala Castle.
 The participants are selected to ensure a broad multi-sectorial and international group, who are well acquainted with the challenges and obstacles associated with policy implementation.
 The Summit gathers representatives from academic research, industry, civil society, politics, healthcare and public sector.